Axia-Tech/AXIA-wiki/docs/learn/learn-spree.md

 of what will happen when we tell the cook to make a soufflé.
 In this example, “make a soufflé” was the message in XCMP and the cookbook was the SPREE module.

-In concrete terms, SPREE modules could be useful for various functionality on AXIASolar.
+In concrete terms, SPREE modules could be useful for various functionality on AXIACoin.
 One suggested use case of SPREE modules is for a trustless decentralized exchange that is offered as functionality to any parachain without any extra effort from parachain developers.
 One can imagine this working by having a SPREE module that exposes the interface for the incrementing and